oleander/simulation-dvd-rb/report.md

 To get a proper sample size one could either run multiply times for a short perioid of time or run the simlulation a bit longer but only once.
 We went with running the simulation for a longer period, in our case 3 days.
 According to our tests one simulation simulating 3 days took approximately 90 seconds using the base line.

-Increasing each buffer by 40 up to a hundred for each buffer would take 27 itterations.
-We then wanted to try to increase the amount of machines with one.
-This would result in a total of 432 itterations, which would take approximately 11 hours to run.
+Increasing each buffer by 40 up to a hundred for each buffer would take 27 itterations, which would take 40 minutes to run.

 In each iiteration the following data where calculated and collected.